Charles Stuart Kennedy: Work

-In his 30 years in the Foreign Service Kennedy was a consular officer dealing with the protection of American citizens abroad, the issuance of visas to foreigners and assistance to the growing throng of Americans visiting overseas in Frankfurt, Germany, Saudi Arabia, Belgrade, Yugoslavia, then in the war zone of South Vietnam as consul general, then in more peaceful Athens, Greece, Seoul, South Korea and finally Naples, Italy as consul general.
+In his 30 years in the Foreign Service Kennedy was a consular officer dealing with the protection of American citizens abroad, the issuance of visas to foreigners and assistance to the growing number of Americans visiting overseas in Frankfurt, Germany, Saudi Arabia, Belgrade, Yugoslavia, then in the war zone of South Vietnam as consul general, then in Athens, Greece, Seoul, South Korea and finally Naples, Italy as consul general.

 Kennedy retired from the Foreign Service in 1985 and wrote a history of the United States Consular Service which was published in 1990 by the Greenwood Press.
 A revised edition was published in 2015 and covered the years up to 1924.
 Realizing that the work of American diplomats was barely acknowledged, except for a few great names, such as Benjamin Franklin, in the teaching of American history, he started an oral history program, first at George Washington University in 1985 and then at Georgetown University.
 These efforts were barely funded and the oral history did not have much support until the creation of the Association for Diplomatic Studies and Training in 1986 by a group of retired Foreign Service officers.
 Since that time Stu Kennedy has been director of the Foreign Affairs Oral History Program of the Association.
 He has conducted some 1,000 oral histories of retired American diplomats whose careers range from the 1920s to the present.
 These are inclusive interviews running about 10 hours, especially those done in later periods, and cover early childhood, education, experiences outside the diplomatic period as well as service to the State Department.
 Both career and non-career officers are covered.
 The texts of the interviews are available on the Library of Congress's website.

 Kennedy was awarded the Foreign Service Cup from the Director General of the Foreign Service in 1997 for his work as an oral historian and in 2014 received the Award for Lifetime Contribution to American Diplomacy from the American Foreign Service Association (AFSA).
 As of 2017 he is still conducting interviews.

 In 2014 Kennedy was presented with the Lifetime Contributions to American Diplomacy Award by the American Foreign Service Association.

 Kennedy died on January 2, 2022.